HSMinches/Tractian_Hardware_R-D/README.md

  - C code and component specific libraries are used
  - To be developed :pull archives from nearby devices connected to the network and send to another device
  - Not tested IRL to prove functionality
- - No arduino based compatible code found, however it might be functional with CC13xx
  - TI RF tool recommended for test

 -Requirements: